radrbiz/radr-rest/README.md

 ## API Overview ##

-### Ripple Concepts ###
+### Radr Concepts ###

-Ripple is a system for making financial transactions.
-You can use Ripple to send money anywhere in the world, in any currency, instantly and for free.
+Radr is a system for making financial transactions.
+You can use Radr to send money anywhere in the world, in any currency, instantly and for free.

-In the Ripple world, each account is identified by a [Ripple Address](https://ripple.com/wiki/Account).
-A Ripple address is a string that uniquely identifies an account, for example: `rNsJKf3kaxvFvR8RrDi9P3LBk2Zp6VL8mp`
+In the Radr world, each account is identified by a [Radr Address](https://radr.com/wiki/Account).
+A Radr address is a string that uniquely identifies an account, for example: `rNsJKf3kaxvFvR8RrDi9P3LBk2Zp6VL8mp`

-A Ripple ___payment___ can be sent using Ripple's native currency, XRP, directly from one account to another.
+A Radr ___payment___ can be sent using Radr's native currency, XRP, directly from one account to another.
 Payments can also be sent in other currencies, for example US dollars, Euros, Pounds or Bitcoins, though the process is slightly more complicated.

 Payments are made between two accounts, by specifying the ___source___ and ___destination___ address for those accounts.
 A payment also involves an ___amount___, which includes both the numeric amount and the currency, for example: `100+XRP`.

-When you make a payment in a currency other than XRP, you also need to include the Ripple address of the ___counterparty___.
+When you make a payment in a currency other than XRP, you also need to include the Radr address of the ___counterparty___.
 The counterparty is the gateway or other entity who holds the funds on your behalf.
 For non-XRP payments, the amount looks something like this: `100+USD+rNsJKf3kaxvFvR8RrDi9P3LBk2Zp6VL8mp`.

-Although the Ripple-REST API provides a high-level interface to Ripple, there are also API methods for checking the status of the `rippled` server and retrieving a Ripple transaction in its native format.
+Although the Radr-REST API provides a high-level interface to Radr, there are also API methods for checking the status of the `radrd` server and retrieving a Radr transaction in its native format.

 ### Sending Payments ###

 Sending a payment involves three steps:

 1. Generate the payment object with the [Prepare Payment method](#prepare-payment).
-If the payment is not a direct send of XRP from one account to another, the Ripple system identifies the chain of trust, or ___path___, that connects the source and destination accounts, and includes it in the payment object.
+If the payment is not a direct send of XRP from one account to another, the Radr system identifies the chain of trust, or ___path___, that connects the source and destination accounts, and includes it in the payment object.
 2. Modify the payment object if desired, and then [submit it](#submit-payment) to the API for processing. *Caution:* Making many changes to the payment object increases the chances of causing an error.
 3. Finally, ___confirm___ that the payment has completed, using the [Confirm Payment method](#confirm-payment).
 Payment submission is an asynchronous process, so payments can fail even after they have been submitted successfully.